 Estos conflictos varían sobre identidad, cultura, idioma, clase, raza, cuerpo y belleza.

 Garza, Alondra M

-She express her identity struggles by utilizing her interdisciplinary practice with a main focus on painting, also including installation, sculpture, and photography.
+She express her bi-identity struggles by utilizing her interdisciplinary practice consisting of painting, installation, sculpture, and photography.
 This is portrayed by using body language, facial expressions, materials, objects and shadows.

 In 2020, she was awarded a stipend to create work for the University of Minnesota and CLUES 50th Anniversary Exhibition.
 In 2019, she was part of RDG Art and Design Residency in Des Moines, IA., (awarded a stipend, and room & board).
 In 2018, she attended a class at New York Academy of Art with Vincent Desiderio in NYC (full scholarship).
-Also published in Gallery Literary in Arts Magazine Volume 38.
 In 2017, she was an art educator and studio assistant intern at The International Museum of Art and Science in Mcallen, Tx.
 (Intern of The Month).
 During previous years, she has been part of several commissions in Tamaulipas, Mexico.

 To look at the full CV, click on the DOWNLOAD button.